DanielHarrod/AppTestStudio-Projects/README.md

 # AppTestStudio-Projects

-## Project that can be opend with App Test studio
+This contains AppTestStudio project files that can be opened with AppTestStudio. https://github.com/DanielHarrod/AppTestStudio
-https://github.com/DanielHarrod/AppTestStudio

-Minimal exports don't include the reference images, AppTestStudio will re-link the images when the application is run.
+These are minimal exports so they don't include the reference images, AppTestStudio will re-link the images when the application is run.

 ### Instructions
 Download the files and picture folders, open the default.xml in App Test Studio.